 Microlactin (Hyperimmune milk) is a form of milk that is acquired by giving lactating cows immunostimulants, which produces a larger amount of antibodies in their secreted milk.
 It appears to be effective in reducing symptoms of osteoarthritis and may support the immune system.

-This page features 13 unique references to scientific papers.
+Our evidence based analysis features 13 unique references to scientific papers.

 Follow this Page for updates

 Microlactin has shown benefit following oral ingestion of both 2,000mg and 9,000mg when taken daily over the course of a few weeks.
 The optimal dose is currently not known.

 The Human Effect Matrix looks at human studies (it excludes animal and in vitro studies) to tell you what effects microlactin has on your body, and how strong these effects are.

 |Robust research conducted with repeated double-blind clinical trials|